nicolesaidy/awesome-web-design/README.md

 * [Type Anything](https://typeanything.io/): Create great font combinations.
 * [Type Scale](http://type-scale.com/): Preview and choose the right type scale for your project.
 * [WhatTheFont](https://www.myfonts.com/WhatTheFont/): Seen a font in an image and want to know what it is?
 WhatTheFont will find the closest match.
+* [Typewolf](https://www.typewolf.com/): Comprehensive web typography info, suggestions for font alternatives, and links to usage in the wild.

 ## Icons
 * [Flat Icon](http://flaticon.com): Thousands of free flat icons.